Answer: I am thinking you already know the answer to this. If it feels wrong, then it probably is wrong. And yes, this is wrong.

-This article may help explain it a bit more for you:
+This article may help explain this a bit more for you:

 Is Transferring a Property Before Going Bankrupt Seen As Fraud?